Culture of Baltimore: Rheb's Homemade Candies

 Newlyweds Louis and Esther Rheb moved into their new home at 3352 Wilkens Avenue in 1917 and founded Rheb's Candies.
 The following year, Louis, self-taught, started making taffies, brittles, fudge, and jellies in his basement.
 The candies were sold in the markets twice a week, Esther going to Hollins and Louis to Bel Air.
 In the mid-1930s, they opened in Lexington Market.
-Louis continued to develop more recipes, and Esther learned to hand-dip the centers in a smooth and velvety chocolate that they had blended to complement each piece of candy.
+Louis continued to develop more recipes, and Esther learned to hand-dip the centers in a smooth, velvety chocolate they had blended to complement each piece of candy.
 Many people came to Wilkens Avenue to buy candy, so they converted their garage into a store.
 The grand opening took place in 1950.
 Nowadays, it is Rheb's main store.
 On Valentine's Day, there is typically a long line of customers outside Rheb's on Wilkens Avenue.

 Goetze's Candies

-The Goetze's Candy Company was founded in Baltimore and the factory remains there today.
-Their caramel creams are a soft chewy caramel with a cream center that is similar to cake icing and are found in most corner stores and convenience markets in Baltimore.
+Goetz's Candy Company was founded in Baltimore, and its factory remains there today.
+Their caramel creams are soft, chewy caramel with a cream center similar to cake icing, and are found in most corner stores and convenience markets in Baltimore.

 Lemon peppermint sticks

 Lemon peppermint sticks are a treat sold at the mid-spring Flower Mart held by the Women's Civic League.
 These simple "drinks" are made by cutting the top off a small lemon, cutting a hole into the flesh, and shoving a peppermint stick into it.
 Sucking on the stick and squeezing the lemon produces a sweet, minty, lemony drink.
-While mostly sold at Flower Mart, throughout summer people in Baltimore will make these treats at home or at social gatherings as well.
+While these treats are mostly sold at Flower Mart, throughout the summer, Baltimoreans will also make them at home or at social gatherings.

 Natty Boh

 The city's locally favored beer has traditionally been National Bohemian, commonly referred to as "Natty Boh" or "National" by locals, or jokingly "Nasty Boh".
-It's reputation as a mass produced factory beer that is cheap to buy, and the German name "Bohemia", fit with Baltimore's working class culture and German heritage.
+Its reputation as a mass-produced factory beer that is cheap to buy, and the German name "Bohemia", fit with Baltimore's working-class culture and German heritage.

 Natty Boh was the long-time beer of choice for Orioles and Colts fans at Memorial Stadium.
-After the Colts moved to Indianapolis in 1984 and the Orioles left Memorial Stadium in 1991, Natty Boh was no longer available to fans at Baltimore sporting events.
-In 2000, brewing of the beer in Baltimore was discontinued.
+After the Colts moved to Indianapolis in 1984 and the Orioles left Memorial Stadium in 1991, Natty Boh was no longer available to fans at sporting events in Baltimore.
+In 2000, beer brewing in Baltimore was discontinued.
 However, since the 2006 Orioles season, "Boh is Back" and served at Oriole Park at Camden Yards.
 National Bohemian beer is currently brewed out of state by the Miller Brewing Company and is distributed to Baltimore by the Pabst Brewing Company.